 - Given the wrong medication

 - Given the wrong dose

 - Given medication at the wrong time (insufficient intervals between doses)

-- Given medication that is out of date
+- · Given medication that is out of date

 - Or the wrong pupil is given medication

-Incidents must be reported to the Schools Senior Management Team who will immediately inform the pupil's parent/guardian.
-Details of the incident will be recorded locally as part of the schools local arrangements.
-Local records must include details of what happened, the date, who is responsible and any effect the mistake has caused.
-Senior Management will investigate the incident and change procedures to prevent reoccurrence if necessary.
-NB: Incidents that arise from medical conditions that are being well managed by the school do not need to be reported or recorded locally.
+Incidents must be reported to the Headteacher who will immediately inform the pupil's parent/guardian.
+Details of the incident will be recorded, including details of what happened, the date, who is responsible and any effect the mistake has caused.
+The Headteacher will investigate the incident and change procedures to prevent reoccurrence if necessary.